There are multiple reasons why a patient would benefit from the option to have a physician come to their home.

 Mr. Garcia loves solving problems and he often suggests small changes in routines for his patients that have great positive long-term effects.
 His holistic approach includes a thorough exam, followed by allowing ample time to answer questions from patients and family members.

 In his free time, Mr. Garcia enjoys exercising and video games with his kids, including Pokemon hunting with his son.

 Mr. Garcia began his career as a volunteer firefighter at the age of 16, and then went on to become an EMT and Paramedic before nursing school.
-Before joining Intermountain Healthcare, he served as an ER Nurse in Las Vegas.
+Before joining Intermountain Health, he served as an ER Nurse in Las Vegas.

 Mr. Garcia earned his Master of Science in Nursing from Simmons University in Boston.
 He holds a BS in Complementary Alternative Medicine from Ashford University in San Diego.

 Shanae Murphy is glad to be part of the continuous health and well-being of the patients she serves.
 She especially enjoys cardiac-related cases because of her lifelong interest in the functions of the heart.
 When her father was hospitalized battling...
 Read More >